Average Settlement for a Spinal Cord Injury

 Did You Suffer a Spinal Injury?
 Call Guajardo & Marks Today.

 Did you suffer an accident that led to a spinal injury?
-If the accident was caused by the negligence of another party or entity, you could be entitled to a spinal injury settlement to pay for your medical costs, lost wages, pain and suffering and loss of consortium.
+Are you curious about the spinal injury settlement amount you might get in your case?
+If the accident was caused by the negligence of another party or entity, you could be entitled to a settlement to pay for your medical costs, lost wages, pain and suffering and loss of consortium.
 Please contact us today at Guajardo & Marks law firm for a free consultation.
+There is no fee unless we win.